-Breaking News | New Year, New Rules: UK Begins Post-Brexit Future
+Breaking News | New Year, new rules: UK begins post-Brexit future

 ‘Make the most of it’

-Despite the uncertainty, Prime Minister Boris Johnson is bullishly optimistic, describing the culmination of Brexit as an “amazing moment” for the country.
+Despite the uncertainty, Prime Minister Boris Johnson is bullishly optimistic, writing in Friday’s Daily Telegraph that Brexit presented “opportunities unknown to modern memory.

-He vowed that post-Brexit Britain, despite being battered by a surge in coronavirus cases, would be an “open, generous, outward-looking, internationalist and free-trading” country.
+He said Britain had been given “a safe European home” since joining the then Common Market in 1973, but added that “the world has changed out of all recognition, and so has the UK.

-“We have our freedom in our hands and it is up to us to make the most of it,” he added in a New Year’s message.
+“We need to keep pace with developments on the west coast of America and in the Pearl River delta,” he added.

 Opinion polls indicate that most Britons want to move on and are far more worried about the worsening coronavirus pandemic, which has left more than 73,500 dead in Britain alone.